gabrielanakasato/route-optimization/README.md

 ## To-Do
 - [x] Write docstrings
-- [ ] Insert a box to insert the API key, so it would be possible to host it
+- [X] Add a text insert for the API key, so it is be possible to host it
 - [ ] Translate to English

 ## Improvements